-We believe that the crewing arrangements ensure that our vessels are crewed with qualified seafarers that have the licenses required by international regulations and conventions.
-As of December 31, 2017, there were approximately 1,600 seagoing staff.
+We believe that the crewing arrangements ensure that our vessels are crewed with qualified and competent seafarers that have the licenses required by international regulations and conventions.
+As of December 31, 2018, our vessels were crewed by 1,600 seagoing staff.